inab/rd-connect-user-management/README-API.md

 	* `POST /users/:user_id/enable` `[adm]`: It enables a disabled user (privileged operation)

 	* `POST /users/:user_id/disable` `[u]`: It disables an enabled user (privileged operation)

+	* `GET /users/:user_id/acceptGDPR/:token`: It validates a GDPR acceptation token (it produces a redirection).

 	* `POST /users/:user_id/resetPassword` `[u]`: It resets the password, optionally to the given one in `userPassword` object key.
 If the user is disabled it enables it (privileged operation)